 DRIVE-Health PhD Programme

-We are looking to recruit outstanding graduates from a variety of backgrounds to a 3.5 year (or 3 year depending on funding source) PhD programme in Data-Driven Health to work on internationally-competitive research projects, equipping them to exploit excellence in medical and informatics research for improving the health of local and national patient populations; this call is for applications for PhD studentships for October 2020 entry.
-Students will benefit from multi disciplinary supervision and opportunities for visits to our international partners.
+We are looking to recruit outstanding graduates from a variety of backgrounds to a 3.5 year (or 3 year depending on funding source) PhD programme in Data-Driven Health to work on internationally-competitive research projects, equipping them to exploit excellence in medical and informatics research for improving the health of local and national patient populations.
+The student will benefit from multi disciplinary supervision and opportunities for visits to our international partners.

-DRIVE-Health studentships offer a generous stipend of £17,520 per annum for the 2020/21 academic year.
+DRIVE-Health studentships offer a generous stipend per annum, in line with the UK Research and Innovation (UKRI) rate.
 The Centre for Doctoral Training (CDT) will also provide funds for research project support – travel, conferences, etc.

 Visit fees and funding webpages to find out more about bursaries, scholarships, grants, tuition fees, living expenses, student loans and other financial help available at King’s.